DidacRomero/Networks-Online-Games-HW/README.md

 # Dídac Romero & Carles Homs

 ## Multiplayer Game
+Multiplayer 2D spaceships game prepared for online play, with all networking features programmed with C++ libraries using client-server communication through sockets and packets.

 The game is the same as presented in the practice, with the same spaceships and mechanics.

 ## Instructions